-Exclude access to general vehicle and pedestrian traffic;

-- Reduce risk of collision and damaging stacks by maintaining adequate accessibility for forklifts, trucks and cranes; - Use of exclusion barriers (i.e. bollards) to further reduce risks to workers and mobile plant operators from falling and collapsing timber; - Maintain mobile plant traffic surfaces (i.e. keep firm and level as possible); - Allow access for emergency response (i.e. ambulance and fire); - Lighting and use of fixed mirrors for blind-spots; - Location to Powerlines; - Location to Fire suppression systems including the impairment of overhead sprinklers; - Spacing between pack rows for employees' access for Inspections, docket reading and stocktakes; - Distance between packs within a row to assist in avoiding pack damage from fork tine protrusion or impact; - Location to boundaries and the risk to public; and - Positioning away from neighbours, boundaries or public access areas.
+- Exclude access to general vehicle and pedestrian traffic; - Reduce risk of collision and damaging stacks by maintaining adequate accessibility for forklifts, trucks and cranes; - Use of exclusion barriers (i.e. bollards) to further reduce risks to workers and mobile plant operators from falling and collapsing timber; - Maintain mobile plant traffic surfaces (i.e. keep firm and level as possible); - Allow access for emergency response (i.e. ambulance and fire); - Lighting and use of fixed mirrors for blind-spots; - Location to Powerlines; - Location to Fire suppression systems including the impairment of overhead sprinklers; - Spacing between pack rows for employees' access for Inspections, docket reading and stocktakes; - Labels should be fixed on pack ends where possible to avoid pedestrian inspection at the face of the stack. - Distance between packs within a row to assist in avoiding pack damage from fork tine protrusion or impact; - Location to boundaries and the risk to public; and - Positioning away from neighbours, boundaries or public access areas.